igorlima/unapologetic-thoughts/_posts/2024/2024-06-04-write-a-brag-document.md

     you think your goals for next year might be.
 - Projects
   - For each one, go through:
-    - _What your contributions were (did you come up with the design?
-Which components did you build?
-Was there some useful insight like “wait, we can cut scope and do what we want by doing way less work” that you came up with?)_
+    - _What your contributions were (did you come up with the design?_
+      - _Which components did you build?_
+      - _Was there some useful insight like “wait, we can cut scope and do what we want by doing way less work” that you came up with?)_
-    - _The impact of the project – who was it for?
-Are there numbers you can attach to it? (saved X dollars? shipped new feature that has helped sell Y big deals?
+    - _The impact of the project – who was it for?_
+      - _Are there numbers you can attach to it?_
+        - _(saved X dollars? shipped new feature that has helped sell Y big deals?
 Improved performance by X%?
-Used by X internal users every day?).
-Did it support some important non-numeric company goal (required to pass an audit? helped retain an important user?)_
+Used by X internal users every day?)._
+      - _Did it support some important non-numeric company goal?_
+        - _(required to pass an audit? helped retain an important user?)_

 ## Outside of work [^1]